 What is Kubernetes?

-Kubernetes has a bunch of tools that make all of this possible, including the option to sort containers into groups, or 'pods', which then makes it easier to serve the applications with the necessary infrastructure, such as storage and networking capabilities.
-It handles a lot of the optimisation work so that businesses can focus on what they want their services to achieve, rather than the worry about whether apps are talking to each other.
+Kubernetes has an array of tools that make all of this possible, including the option to sort containers into groups, or 'pods', which then makes it easier to serve the applications with the necessary infrastructure, such as storage and networking capabilities.
+It handles a lot of the optimisation work so that businesses can focus on what they want their services to achieve, rather than worry about whether apps are talking to each other.

 It's also able to optimise your hardware to ensure the correct amount of resources are being applied to each application, and add or remove resources depending on whether you want to scale up or down.
 Automated health checks also mean that errors can be corrected without human intervention, and it also has provisions to roll out updates to containers without downtime.

-Perhaps the most important thing is that Kubernetes is not tied to a specific environment and it can operate regardless of where your containers are, whether that's in a public cloud, private, a virtualised system, or even a single laptop, and even combine all of these together.
+Perhaps the most important thing is that Kubernetes is not tied to a specific environment and it can operate regardless of where your containers are, whether that's in a public cloud, private cloud, virtualised system, or even a single laptop, and even combine all of these together.

-Speaking at the recent VMworld conference in California, VMware CEO Pat Gelsinger took time to highlight Kubernetes as “the de facto API for today's multi-cloud world”.
+Speaking at a VMworld conference in 2020, VMware CEO Pat Gelsinger took time to highlight Kubernetes as “the de facto API for today's multi-cloud world”.

 “Much like Java, two decades ago, Kubernetes is a rare technology that brings everyone together,” he said.